255doesnotexist/rust-lang-learning-examples/is-digit/README.md

 # is-digit
-Returns true if the given number is decimal digit.
+Returns true if the given char/str/String is a decimal digit.

 ## Install
 Specify the dependencty in Cargo.toml: